tonymullen/ups-website/src/partials/s16ics/classcredits.html.md

 cacheable: false
 ```

-Portions of this syllabus and course are based on materials developed by America Chambers.
+Portions of this syllabus and course are based on materials developed by David Chiu, Joel Ross, Brad Richards, and America Chambers.